 Chickens that lay eggs with blood spots all the time might suffer from vitamin A or K deficiencies, mycotoxin intoxication, diseases that affect the reproductive organs or live in stressful confinement conditions.

 Difference between blood spots and meat spots in an egg

 Blood spots come from ruptured blood vessels in the ovary, whereas meat spots are tiny brown pieces of tissue torn from the oviduct.
-Whereas blood spots usually occur in the egg yolk, meat spots primarily appear in the egg white.
+Blood spots usually occur in the egg yolk, and meat spots primarily appear in the egg white.

 When egg yolks are released from the ovary, they start their journey through the oviduct.
 It takes more than 4 hours before they reach the uterus, where the shell is formed.
-During that time, the egg whites and membranes are formed around the yolk.
+The egg whites and membranes are formed around the yolk during that time.
 Any shed body tissue that the egg passes will end up in the egg white.